foerever/soci231/website/docs/shortterm.md

 Even beyond hiring translators and minority staff, hospitals and clinics should extend cultural competency to other areas of communication to make a patient’s experience more comfortable, as the ability to communicate with healthcare workers is crucial to whether or not a patient chooses to make another appointment.
 A negative experience could deter patients from receiving the healthcare they need, so it is important to communicate clearly, in another language if needed, medical results, recommendations, bills, appointment times, etc.

 ## Further Tools
 You can find some videos and framework for sensitivity training modules for different types of doctors who serve different populations in an [improvement module created by Harvard University](https://implicit.harvard.edu/implicit/).
+You can find more on tools under the tools tab.